dalmemail/libgnusocial/README.md

 This library can be used to integrate GNU Social with other applications.
+It is based upon the functions from [GnuSocialShell](https://github.com/dalmemail/GnuSocialShell) by Dan Rulos.

 # Installation